rescript-lang/rescript-vscode/README.md

 // Path to the directory where ReScript binaries are.
 You can use it if you haven't or don't want to use the installed ReScript from node_modules in your project.
 "rescript.settings.binaryPath": null

+// Enable (experimental) inlay hints.
+"rescript.settings.inlayHints.enable": true

+// Maximum length of character for inlay hints.
+Set to null to have an unlimited length.
+Inlay hints that exceed the maximum length will not be shown
+"rescript.settings.inlayHints.maxLength": 25
 ```

 ## 🚀 Code Analyzer